papivot/kubectl-gen-resource-yaml/README.md

 ### Limitations -

-WIP - This command currently does not work with the core APIs and will not generate outputs for APIS that end with `.k8s.io`, For e.g. resources like Pods and Deployments.
+WIP - Since the Kubernetes core APIs generally follow a different specification, this plugin currently does not work with the core APIs and will not generate outputs for resources like Pods and Deployments.
+This plugin will not work for any APIs ending with `.k8s.io`.
+The specifications of these resources are well documented online.

 ## Installation

+This plugin has been tested on Linux and MacOS-based systems and may need additional validation on the Windows environment.

+Requirements - Python3 installed.

 * Install pip dependencies
 ```bash